David Cameron unleashed Brexit. Then he resigned. So where is he now?

 Seldon, who has written books about seven former prime ministers, thinks that Cameron is too young and charismatic to be out of politics forever.

 “I think he could come back as foreign secretary and it is not beyond the bounds of reasoning that he could come back as prime minister,” said Seldon, who admitted that his is a lone voice among political experts.
-He said he has not discussed the future with the former prime minister.
+He said he has not discussed the future with Cameron.

 Although a situation that could provoke a comeback attempt is almost impossible to imagine at the moment, Seldon said that Cameron possesses a profound sense of duty that may convince him to throw his hat back in the ring at some point.